-Process Application Type Notice Types When Who gets Notices Type V-B Comprehensiv e Plan map and/or text amend-ments Application Type Proposal Application Notice Types 1.
-Post on City's website 2.
-NOA; 3.
-PO-300; 4.
-Post site; 5.
-Notify in newspaper of record; 6.
-Post on the City's website And- For Public Hearing, PO-300; Post site; Notify in newspaper of record; 1.
-3rd quarter of calendar year 2.
-For NOA, 14 calendar days after City has made determination that application is complete And- For Public Hearing, not less than 15 nor more than 30 days prior to the Public Hearing requiring the notice.
-Who gets Notices Applicant, if any Development regulations (zoning text/shorelines); Post on the City's website And also-NOD 1.
-NOA And also- For NOD, 180 calendar days after City has made determination that application is complete 1.
-For NOA, 14 calendar days after City has made determination that application is complete Applicant, if any Proposal may be subject to optional public notice method And- If area wide, Public Hearing would be noticed in newspaper of record; Post on the City's website And also- NOD And- For Public Hearing, not less than 15 nor more than 30 days prior to the Public Hearing requiring the notice.
-And also- For NOD, 180 calendar days after City has made determination that application is complete incinou
+Process Application Type Notice Types When Who gets Notices Type V Shoreline Master Program amendment For NOA; 1.
+Post site; 2.
+Notify in newspaper of record; & 3.
+Post on the City's website.
+And - 4.
+NOD.
+Public Hearing requiring the notice.
+And - 3.
+For NOD, 180 calendar days after City has made determinatio n that application is complete.
+1. For NOA, 14 calendar days after City has made determinatio n that application is complete.
+2. For Public Hearing, not less than 15 nor more than 30 days prior to the Public Hearing requiring the notice.
+And - 3.
+For NOD, 180 calendar days after City has made determinatio n that application is complete.
+1. Applicant; 2.
+PR; 3.
+Dept. of Ecology; & 4.
+Other agencies with jurisdiction.